adecang/adecang.github.io/general/bbcnews_brexit_approval.md

 [^9]: Jo Cox was assassinated on June 16 2016 by a far-right activist
 [^10]: on either side: de chaque côté
 [^11]: a scarf, scarves : une écharpe
-[^12]: After the UK leaves: lorsque le R.U. aura quitté (présent au lieu du futur)
+[^12]: to seek, sought, sought : chercher, rechercher.
 [^13]: trade talks : négociations commerciales
-[^14]: begin in earnest : commence concrètement, être entamé sérieusement
+[^14]: are expected to egin in earnest : on s'attend à ce que [les négociations] commencent sérieusement
 [^15]: get a say, have a say : avoir son mot à dire
 [^16]: a trade deal: un accord commercial
 [^17]: beyond: au delà